ciscolivelabs/wxcclabguides/Cisco_Live_US/LTRCCT-2013-simplified/LTRCCT-2013/Lab7_Email_Advanced.md

 ### 1. Preconfigured settings (no actions needed)
 The steps below were **preconfigured** for you.
 They has to be done only once.
 - The smartsheet API key has been generated according to the [smartsheet guide](https://smartsheet.redoc.ly/#section/API-Basics/Raw-Token-Requests){:target="_blank"}.
 Copy this API access token to a text file.
 You will be using this API key in your lab.
+Login to the smartsheet table to generate your API token

 <img align="middle" src="new_images\Lab7_advemail\Lab_7.91_smartsheet_API_key.png" width="1000" />
 <br/>